flaskcwg/flask-docs-zh/README.md

 $ git checkout -b your-branch-name upstream/main
 ```

-- Translate the file, then mark the chpater as finished (fill the checkbox
+- Translate the file, then mark the chapter as finished (fill the checkbox
 with "x"):

 ```